Fithos/tgp/README.md

 7602317094530504,0.0,0.0
 ```

-This script filters out all context switches and all CPU measurements whose timestamp falls within GC cycles, resulting in only 7 (out of 22) and 5 (out of 24) entries in the filtered CS and CPU trace, respectively.
+The script filters out all context switches and all CPU measurements whose timestamp falls within GC cycles, resulting in only 7 (out of 22) and 5 (out of 24) entries in the filtered CS and CPU trace, respectively.

-**Note:** more details on the script and its parameters can be obtained by running `./gc-filtering.py -h`.
+**Note:** more details on the script and its options can be obtained by running `./gc-filtering.py -h`.

 ### Characterization